 10) PepsiCo spent $17 million to stop thirty states from passing

 health care reform and is trying to charge a $50 per month fee to employees

 related to smoking and obesity.
 Problem is that modern medicine will keep unhealthy

 people alive but their quality of

 life will be poor and they will cost Medicare a fortune.
 No one in

 watching the healthy fight the unhealthy will be interesting.

-11. Student loans and employment insecurity will slow housing growth for
+11. Student loan payments and employment insecurity will slow housing growth for

 at least a decade.